Electrical and Computer Engineering Transfer Option

 The Program Graduate Competencies listed below identify the major learning goals related to your specific program of study and identify the knowledge and skills you will have when you graduate to be successful in your chosen field.

-2. Apply mathematics, science, engineering, and technology theory to solve electrical and computer engineering and electronics engineering technology problems.
+2. Apply theoretical knowledge of mathematics, science, engineering, and technology to address and resolve problems in electrical and computer engineering.

 Core Curriculum Competencies